loutchoo/loutchoo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on web developement.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I am currently learning Javascript.
-- 🤔 Wishing coding will give me all i want.
 - 📫 How to reach me: @loutchoesport on Twitter.
-- ⚡ Fun fact: h4xor
+- ⚡ h4xor

 ### Languages :